• Home

 The Fourth Trumpet

 The fourth trumpet brings the plague of darkness, corresponding with Exodus 10:21 and the ninth plague.
 The darkness of Exodus was a darkness that could be felt.
 Darkening everything by a 1/3 would have a profound effect on the globe.
 It's easy to picture the sky full of ash and smoke from the fire and the meteors striking the earth.
 An earth that is already dark and chaotic is now one third darker in the day and night.
-I can't help but wonder if this absence of light may be God showing the earth dwellers their spiritual condition coinciding with the Exodus darkness that could be felt.
+It may also be the earth is knocked off its axis affecting daylight.

 It was John who recorded the words of Jesus when He said,